ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

 - Config files: All the config files used during the training and evaluation are included as part of the **/configs** folder.
 - All the ADAPTED code used in the project is included in this folder.
 - A new parameter TRAIN.REFINE was introduced which allows for model refinement with a fresh learning rate, when training is resumed from a given iteration using the RESUME flag.
 This can be configured like other settings via the configuration yaml files.
+- Some primary base scripts that are important, are as follows:
+    - train_net.py is the base script for training the model.
+    - test.py is the base script for testing the model quantitatively.
+    - demo.py can be used to test a trained model qualitatively using some input images.

 # CycleGAN base source code:
 - The base code for CycleGAN mmodel architecture was sourced from the public github repository : https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix